 Drive from Kathmandu to Thangkune & trek to Chipling.

-Later the trail leads through oak forests full of rhododendrons as you climb to the village of Chipling , where you will spend the night in a very simple lodge.
+Later the trail leads through oak and rhododendron forests as you climb to the village of Chipling, where you will spend the night in a very simple lodge.

 Trek from Chipling to Kutumsang.